Calculation Point Logo

 Get Started

-Estimate calories burned and temporary weight loss during a sauna session—based on time and metabolic rate.
+Estimate energy expenditure and water weight loss during sauna sessions based on duration and body weight.

 0 kcal